Clark-Nikdel-Powell/wp-local-docker/readme.md

 ## SSH Access

-You can easily access the WordPress/PHP container with `docker-compose exec`.
-Here's a simple alias to add to your `~/.bash_profile`:
+You can access the WordPress/PHP container with `docker-compose exec`.
+Here's an alias to add to your `~/.bash_profile`:

 ```
 alias dcbash='docker-compose exec --user root phpfpm bash'